CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab6.1.md

     ![](../media/Lab_6.19.png)

-Notice all the steps are recorded in Sales block.
+Notice all the steps are recorded in the Sales block.
 (Reference the first screenshot under Task 4.)

 ## Task 4: Visualize query results